madprops/airc/README.md

 They are responsible for configuring the bot and assigning permissions.

-Admins are manually added to the `admins` config.
+Admins are manually added to the `admins` config by editing the file.

 This config can't be modified through commands.